otrv4/otrv4/otrv4.md

 ```

 `SIG` is the DSA Signature.
 It is the same signature as used in OTRv3.
-From the OTRv3 protocol section "Public keys, signatures, and fingerprints":
+From the OTRv3 protocol section "Public keys, signatures, and fingerprints",
+the format for a signature made by a OTRv3 DSA public key is as follows:

 ```
 DSA signature (SIG):